 Drug Rescue, Repurposing and Repositioning Network (DR3N)

-The goal of the DR3N, which is part of the UNM Clinical & Translational Science Center and the Clinical and Translational Science Award Consortium, is to improve health outcomes by rapidly identifying and providing new drugs for multisite clinical trials, as well as facilitate first-in-human studies.
+The mission of the DR3N is to improve health outcomes by rapidly identifying and providing new drugs for multisite clinical trials, as well as facilitate first-in-human studies.

 - Provide access to and operation of state-of-the-art technology in drug rescue, repurposing and repositioning.